Modern Slavery Statement

 This year, we’ve continued our focus on some key due diligence processes within our operations and supply chain.

-At our Snacktory, we work to an operational model of 70-80% permanent staff with 30-20% agency staff.
-We purposely engage with only one agency to provide these teams and to establish a long-term relationship of joint values.
+At our Factory, we aim to work to an operational model of 60-70% permanent staff with 40-30% agency staff depending on production requirements.
+We purposely engage with only one agency to establish a long-term relationship of joint values.
 The recent selection of this agency was as a result of a comprehensive tendering process, against a standardised set of criteria which included a review of modern slavery awareness and practices.

-From a supply chain perspective, we’re still members of the Supplier Ethical Data Exchange Platform (Sedex).
+From a supply chain perspective, we are Sedex members.
 This is a world-leading ethical trade membership organisation.
-The platform provides businesses like WARP with online tools and data to understand risks in our supply chain and to identify where we need to focus and work with suppliers to improve working conditions.
+The platform provides businesses like PROPER SNACKS with online tools and data to understand risks in our supply chain and to identify where we need to focus and work with suppliers to improve working conditions.
 We’re using the tool to understand the ethical performance of facilities in our supply chain, starting with our direct material suppliers (those who we buy from directly).

-• We shared our ambitions and expectations on responsible sourcing with 9 of our key, direct suppliers during 2022, where possible through face-to-face visits to their sites and farms within our mutual supply chains
+We shared our ambitions and expectations on responsible sourcing with 9 of our key, direct suppliers during 2022, where possible through face-to-face visits to their sites and farms within our mutual supply chains.
+In 2025 we intend to make every supplier aware of our responsible sourcing intentions through the permanent procurement team.
+We will meet with 100% of our direct suppliers face to face.
+For those suppliers who are souring goods from farms, we will have met with at least one of the farmers in the supply chain.

-• At least once a year we will share a short Modern Slavery awareness training with all our office-based staff as part of our Monthly meeting, attended by everyone in an office-based role at WARP.
-Modern Slavery also remains a part of our sustainability induction programme, so that all new starters joining the business are aware of our commitment to protect people and our planet.
+Modern Slavery is a part of our induction programme, so that new starters joining the business are aware of our commitment to protect people and our planet.

 Last year we said

-We’ll keep rolling this out with our suppliers until we reach 100%
+We’ll keep rolling out our Supplier Charter with all PS suppliers until we reach 100%

-Connecting to 100% of our direct material suppliers on Sedex and ensuring they have completed self-assessments as a minimum.
+We will continue to work towards connecting 100% of our direct materials suppliers on Sedex ensuring they have completed self-assessments as a minimum.

-Continuing to meet and understand risks within our supply chain by visiting, learning from and sharing with our suppliers.
+We will continue to meet with and understand risks within our supply chain by visiting, learning from and sharing information with our suppliers.

-Continuing to measure all new products against our Product Impact Score.
+We will continue to measure all products against our Product Impact Score.

 The progress and next steps we have shared in this statement are the start of a long-term commitment to identify and mitigate the risks to people working across WARP’s operations and supply chains.
 WARP’s work to protect and respect the people connected to our business is ongoing and we will continue to learn, develop our approach and report on our work to combat modern slavery.